MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-configure-windows-powershell-to-run-in-system-center-2016-service-manager.md

     ```
 3. Type *exit*, and then press ENTER to close the **Administrator: Windows PowerShell** window.

-## Import the Data Warehouse Cmdlet Module
+## Import the data warehouse cmdlet module

 To be able to use the data warehouse cmdlets in Service Manager, you must first manually import the Windows PowerShell data warehouse cmdlets module for Service Manager.
 You can import the data warehouse cmdlets module on the Service Manager management server, the data warehouse management server, or both.